jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 #### Linked Bounds

 If you are using a flow reactor, it is frequently necessary to set limits on the total flow-rate of reagents and the ratio of those flow rates: if the total flow-rate is too low, the reaction will take too long; if the total flow-rate is too high or the individual flow rates are too different, the flow may become unstable.
-For an optimisation in which we are varying two flow rates, this results in a trapezoidal boundary that cannot be directly handled by SNOBFit (see our article for further details).
+For an optimisation in which we are varying two flow rates, applying limits on the total flow rate and the flow rate ratio results in a trapezoidal boundary that cannot be directly handled by SNOBFit (see our article for further details).
 To allow SNOBFit to handle the trapezoidal constraints, we use a spatial transformation that converts the trapezoidal boundary into a rectangular one that can be handled by SNOBFit.
 This is done automatically by following the procedure described below. **In its current implementation the method works for two reagent flow rates only, plus a third (optional) unlinked reaction condition**.

 To use linked reaction conditions, you need to change the property on the SNOBFit object:
 ```